What is Sage?

 This involves signs of arthritis, asthma, and painful swollen limbs.

 Soothes Sore Throats

-Plan Your Own Herb Garden or Buy Supplement Products?
+Get Seeds and Plan Your Own Herb or Buy Supplement Product?

-I would recommend you consult with a doctor before taking any supplements.
-Another important thing, never take any vitamins or supplements or make any changes to your diet without first checking with your physician or doctor.
+Another important thing is never to take any vitamins or supplements or make any changes to your diet without having to consult your doctor first.